 Autumn:

 As the weather starts to cool down (18-27°C) and the days get shorter, landscapers begin to prepare for the upcoming Winter.
-They focus on preparing the outdoor spaces for the cooler months, with a particular focus on pruning shrubs and ‘crown lifting’ of trees.
+They focus on readying outdoor spaces for the colder months, giving special attention to pruning shrubs and ‘crown lifting’ trees.

 These are important activities to have completed prior to mulching in Winter, and are also best practice in landscape maintenance.
 Primarily because they help ensure plants present at their best and that no safety issues arise.
 This includes the potential for sight lines in car parks to be obscured by new growth on trees through the Summer.